Botanical Name: Pilea cadierei

 Something bugging your plant?
 It's a good idea to check your plant for aphids.
 These pests are attracted to soft, new growth on plants.
 They feed by sucking sap from the plant, then secrete sticky honeydew, which left untreated promotes black, sooty mold on the leaves.
 Remove any part of the plant that is badly infested and treat with an insecticide.

 Is Pilea cadierei poisonous?
 No -- according to the ASPCA, this tropical plant is non-toxic to cats and dogs.

 You'll find this tropical native for sale at nurseries and online in spring and summer.
 Look for the botanical name Pilea cadierei to be sure you're getting this plant.

-Pinch off the growing tips to keep this beautiful plant compact.
+Pinch off the growing tips to keep it small.
 It makes an ideal dish garden or terrarium plant.

 Height: Up to 12 in (30 cm)

 Light: Bright light.
 The foliage will lose its variegation if the light level is too low.
 It's a good idea to place it in bright, filtered sunlight year-round.